 June 20, 2014

-Co-sponsored by Michigan Corps and the Center for Social Impact, this Showcase featured leading impact investors across the venture capital, philanthropic and crowdfunding spaces, alongside the state’s top social entrepreneurs.
+Co-sponsored by Michigan Corps and Business+Impact, this Showcase featured leading impact investors across the venture capital, philanthropic and crowdfunding spaces, alongside the state’s top social entrepreneurs.
 Prize winners from this year’s Michigan Corps Social Entrepreneurship Challenge presented their innovative solutions to our state’s toughest challenges, and industry leaders like Veronika Scott provided feedback and insights.

 2013-14 Social Impact Challenge Finals: Detroit Future City vision